Product Support & Resources

 How often should natural gas appliances be inspected?

-It is recommended that gas appliances and connections be inspected annually by a qualified professional to help prevent leaks and ensure safe operation.
+It is recommended that natural gas appliances and connections be inspected annually by a qualified professional to help prevent leaks and ensure safe operation.

 What are some common sources of natural gas leaks?